ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

     20.3.
 Ensure proper error handling and logging throughout the system.
     20.4.
 Verify that all components adhere to the established coding conventions.
     20.5.
 Perform final integration tests to ensure all parts of the system work together seamlessly.

+21. Help System Implementation
+    21.1.
+Design the structure of the help system, including command-line interface and content organization.
+    21.2.
+Implement a mechanism to extract relevant information from code comments and docstrings.
+    21.3.
+Develop a template system for generating help content programmatically.
+    21.4.
+Create a command-line interface for accessing the help system.
+    21.5.
+Implement context-sensitive help functionality.
+    21.6.
+Develop a search functionality within the help system.
+    21.7.
+Create comprehensive help content covering all major features and workflows.
+    21.8.
+Implement different levels of detail for help content (e.g., overview, detailed explanations).
+    21.9.
+Integrate the help system with the existing CLI infrastructure.
+    21.10.
+Develop unit tests for the help system components.
+    21.11.
+Create integration tests to ensure the help system works correctly with the rest of the application.
+    21.12.
+Document the help system itself and provide guidelines for maintaining and updating help content.
 # Project Integrity System Implementation Plan

 1. Project Setup